venkat-ala/book-app/README.md

 # Book App

-This project is to list out books with pagination using Data Tables
+This project is to list out books with pagination

 ## Development server